railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 * knowing the costs needed to run the company, such as the marketing costs, the training costs for a new employee, and the invoicing rates for a client.

-Timesheet categories
+Timesheet Categories
 --------------------

+You will need to install the :guilabel:`Manufacturing` application (:mod:`mrp`) in order to access timesheet categories.
-The different timesheet categories (working time sessions) can be defined in the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Working Period` and select one of the groups there such as :guilabel:`38 Hours/Week`.
+The different timesheet categories (working time sessions) can be defined through the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Working Period` and selecting one of the groups there such as :guilabel:`38 Hours/Week`.

 .. figure::  images/service_timesheet_def.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Timesheet category for full time 38 hours per week*